What Is a Prop Shop?

-The term "prop-shop" is short for a proprietary shop.
-A prop shop is usually at a physical location where a large number of traders participate in the market using co-mingled money.
+A prop shop, or proprietary shop, is a place where a large number of traders participate in the market using co-mingled money.

-The advantage of this set up is that as a trader you then have the ability to use the firm's buying power for your trades.
-This allows you to avoid having the minimum SEC requirement of $25,000 in your account in order to day trade and gives you access up to 10:1 leverage on your stock and options trades.
+The advantage of this setup is that as a trader you then have the ability to use the firm's buying power for your trades.
+This allows you to avoid having the minimum Securities and Exchange Commission requirement of $25,000 in your account to day trade and gives you up to 10:1 leverage on your stock and options trades.
 Day trading involves the buying and selling of a security on the same day.

-For example, you could join a prop-shop with a minimum funding requirement of five thousand dollars.
-Once you deposit your funds you would then have the ability to day trade with no pattern day trading restrictions as well as have access up to fifty-thousand dollars worth of leverage for your trades.
+You could join a prop shop with $5,000.
+Once you deposit your funds, you would then have the ability to day trade with no pattern day trading restrictions as well as have access to up to $50,000 worth of leverage for your trades.
 FINRA defines pattern day trading as the execution of four or more day trades within five business days and sets minimums on how much you need in your account.

-Prop-shops make their money in a number of ways, one of which is from margin balances and order flow.
+Prop shops make their money in a number of ways, such as from margin balances and order flow.
 But they also make revenue from the ticket charges incurred by traders using their services.
-Sometimes the ticket charges cover the expense of a trading station and software but those can also be charged a la carte depending on the firm.
+Sometimes the ticket charges cover the expense of a trading station and software, but those can also be charged a la carte depending on the firm.

-The danger is that if you are doing a large number of transactions each day on top of having to pay "rent" for your trade station and software, it can quickly eat into your account's P&L.
+If you are doing a large number of transactions each day on top of having to pay "rent" for your trade station and software at a prop shop, it can quickly eat into your account's profit and loss (P&L).

-One of the key factors to consider when thinking about using a prop-firm is what type of educational resources they provide.
-Many less than reputable shops don't care about customer longevity and just try to encourage traders to make as many transactions as possible -- in order to generate the highest amount of ticket charges.
+One of the key factors to consider when thinking about using a prop shop is what type of educational resources they provide.
+Many less-than-reputable shops don't care about customer longevity and only try to encourage traders to make as many transactions as possible—in order to generate the highest number of ticket charges.

 In shops like this, there is a very high attrition rate as traders who are over-leveraged and inexperienced end up eventually blowing their accounts out.

-In a reputable prop-shop, there is an emphasis on continuing education for traders.
-The goal is to create a customer who is self-sustainable and can grow his account value over time, instead of just churning them for commissions.
+In a reputable prop shop, there is an emphasis on continuing education for traders.
+The goal is to create a customer who is self-sustainable and can grow their account value over time, instead of just churning them for commissions.
 This education can even extend to one-on-one mentoring sessions where you can benefit from the knowledge of an experienced trader.